1957 Houston Cougars football team: Game summaries

-Miami
+Miami (FL)

 Miami, coached by tenth-year Hurricanes veteran Andy Gustafson, traveled to Rice Stadium to compete against Houston for both of the teams' season opener game.
 It was the first meeting between the two teams.
 Miami, an NCAA University Division Independent, was heavily favored to win the game, and were nationally-ranked as #14 in the AP Poll.

 Both teams struggled offensively, as there were 11 fumbles throughout the game.
 Miami's longest drive was for only 27 yards.
 The single score in the game came near the end of the second quarter period when junior Houston halfback rushed for 23 yards with key blocks from senior fullback Owen Mulholland and junior guard Burr Davis.
 Halfback Mike Michon converted the point after touchdown.
 Miami responded by taking the ball to Houston's 23-yard line in the second quarter, but ran out of time to complete a successful score.
 In the fourth quarter, Houston halfback Don Brown ran for 75 yards for a touchdown in the fourth quarter, but this was retracted by officials due to a holding penalty.

 With a win against #14 Miami, Houston entered the AP Poll as a nationally-ranked team for the first time since the 1952 season.